Teeth Whitening Review: 4 Types Tested, Which is Best For You?

 Companies will preach that their gel formula is dentist strength, but this is not true.

 You will be blown away by the choice you have!

-This market has exploded over the past two years, and new brands are coming onto the market all the time.
+This market has exploded over the past three years or so, and new brands are coming onto the market all the time.

 Some of the most common brands in Australia are:

 Most brands use similar amounts of either hydrogen peroxide or carbide peroxide.

 Some brands have updated their product branding and formula used, such as Hismile.

 Teeth Whitening Kit Review

 A few years ago my fiancé Loretta was able to test and try a brand called Hismile.